na-na-hi/renget/archive/sfbf5.md

 >>I imagine that for the hybrids that actually tolerate wearing gear instead of hunting fully/partially in the nude like they usually do, their armor and weapons are likely made using sustainably gathered materials - usually materials that they can shed, trim off, or otherwise create themselves.
 >>Probably a point of personal pride for them to use a weapon made from themself, too.
 Hybrid user that's half-hunter and half-monster, hybrid gear that follows the same idea.

-\>be nergigante hybrid (don't even ask how dad managed to bang mom in the first place and come out unscathed)
+%darkgreen%\>be nergigante hybrid (don't even ask how dad managed to bang mom in the first place and come out unscathed)
 \>cursed with having to constantly trim your spikes that never stop growing
 \>decide to turn your curse into a blessing and become a blacksmith selling weapons and armor made from your endless supply of hybrid materials
 \>not as strong as a feral nergigante's materials, but definitely way strong than most other accessible monster parts